Iri3l/my-full-template/README.md

  **04.04.2020**  Offer alert added in index.html and CSS, added TODO.md as reminder for myself.
- Added social netwok slack and github.
+ Added in social network "Slack" and "GitHub".

 ## 3. User Centric Front End Development Project
 This can be found in my_1st_project (ongoing project)